vinaykurne/basic_codes/README.md

 # basic_codes
-THis is for all the basic codes
+Thhis is for all the basic codes
+The codes will be all prime/odd numbers prime numbers and palindrom number etc